 Check and replace the air filters leading to the heater

 Take a look at the furnace filter to see if it is filled with dirt and dust build-up.
 Clogged filters can harm the heating system as they unnecessarily strain the mechanism due to the restricted airflow.
+Also read our homeowners guide on location of furnace filters it is very informative.
 For instance, if the heater gets choked up due to a clogged filter, it may not have enough air in the system enough for it to cause overheating and a shutdown.

 If the filter is clogged, or it has been three months since the last time the filter got replaced, the system needs a new one.
 Disposable filters need routine replacement every quarter.
 Replace the filter right away, and while at it ensures that the furnace door is closed after replacing the filter.
 When the furnace door is ajar, the heating system will not turn on as a precaution.
 Double-check on the door.